staabm/staabm.github.io/_posts/2022-07-23-phpstan-dba-inference-placeholder.md

 - source code changes which are not compatible with the database schema
 - syntax errors in the sql queries
 - mismatches in the number or names of parameters required vs. passed to the statement
+- queries doing unindexed reads will be detected

 ### Handle more dynamic queries: meet `@phpstandba-inference-placeholder`